NLnetLabs/rpki-doc/source/krill/krillmanager/logging.rst

    Krill --> Docker Volume --> Gluster Replicated Store

-Docker Log Uploader service on the same or other KrillManager node:
+Docker Log Uploader service on the same or other Krill Manager node:

 ::